shiyuanyuan/Learning-with-noisy-labels-for-medical-images/README.md

 **Table 4.
-Some typical publications for learning with multi-annotator noise for medical image domain**
+Some typical publications for inter-observer variability for medical image domain**

 | Publications              | The  perspective of clean labels/noisy labels | Method                               | Task example   | Full name                                                    | Link                                                         |
 | ------------------------- | --------------------------------------------- | ------------------------------------ | -------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |